In this Article

 Diagnostic medical sonography uses ultrasound technology to examine the body’s organs, blood vessels and tissues.
 A career in diagnostic medical sonography offers exciting rewards and challenges, and certification is a great way to make a strong start.

-Diagnostic medical sonography, also known as sonography, uses ultrasound technology to examine the body’s organs, blood vessels and tissues.
-Sonographers work one-on-one with patients on the front lines of healthcare and play a critical role in helping to detect and monitor a variety of life-changing medical conditions such as high-risk pregnancies, cancers and heart defects.
+Sonographers, also known as ultrasound technicians, work one-on-one with patients on the front lines of healthcare and play a critical role in helping to detect and monitor a variety of life-changing medical conditions, such as high-risk pregnancies, cancers, and heart defects.

 Employers and insurance providers increasingly require sonographers to demonstrate their competence through certification in each specialty area, according to the Society of Diagnostic Medical Sonography.

-Vickie Martin, medical sonographer and co-director of the General Vascular Technology Program at the University of Kansas Medical Center, explains what skills are needed to excel in this career.
-“Sonography takes a lot of self-confidence and problem-solving ability,” she says.
-“It’s not just taking one picture—it’s knowing how to get the images you need.”
+Vickie Martin, MHSA, RDMS, RVT, RT(R), a sonographer and co-director of the Diagnostic Ultrasound Program at the University of Kansas Medical Center, says sonography “takes a lot of self-confidence and problem-solving ability.
+It’s not just taking one picture—it’s knowing how to get the images you need.”

-How Do You Become a Certified Ultrasound Technician?
+How Do You Become a Certified Sonographer?

 Earning a certification in diagnostic medical sonography involves several steps:

-Completing an education from an accredited school
+- Education: Complete an education program from an accredited school.

 We’ll explain each of these steps in more detail below, so you have a clear understanding of how the process works from start to finish.

-Prerequisites for Ultrasound Technician Certification
+Prerequisites for Sonographer Certification

 Once you have completed your education and the clinical experience required, you must pass one or more exams to earn a certification.

-Types of Ultrasound and Sonography Certification
+Types of Sonography Certification

 How Much Does Certification Cost?